Shipment22/Shipment22/README.md

 - 👋 Hi, I’m @Shipment22
 - 👀 I’m interested in html, css, js, p5js, bash, processing, c, c++
 - 🌱 I’m currently learning bash, processing, nodejs
-- 🌱 I’m wanting to learn c, c++, and anything else that will be useful :)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...